-Before joining the College of Europe in Natolin, between 2020-2022, she worked as a Projects Manager at MRDG of the Ministry of Economy and Sustainable Development of Georgia.
-Between 2019-2022, Dr Gamkrelidze was an Invited Teacher in European Studies at Ilia State University, Georgia, where she obtained her doctoral degree in Political Science.
+Before joining the College of Europe in Natolin, she held the position of Projects Manager for Mountain Resorts Development (MRDC) at the Ministry of Economy and Sustainable Development of Georgia between 2020-2022.
+During 2019-2022, Dr Gamkrelidze taught European Studies at Ilia State University, Georgia, where she also earned her doctoral degree in Political Science.
 In the period of 2017-2019, she was a Visiting Fellow at the University of Latvia in Riga and at the Institute for European Politics (IEP) in Berlin.
 Prior to that, Dr Gamkrelidze was a Research Fellow at the University of Fribourg in Switzerland.

 Dr Gamkrelidze studied Social Sciences at University of Latvia in Riga and Political Science at Adam Mickiewicz University in Poznan.
 She holds master’s degree in European Studies from Maastricht University, the Netherlands.

-Dr Gamkrelidze is an alumna of Academic Swiss Caucasus Net, Erasmus Mundus EUROEAST, Latvian State Research Fellowship, DAAD, EUCACIS and Open Society Institute scholarship networks.
-Her research interests lie in the fields of identity politics, EU external affairs, EU integration, and discourse theory.
-She has published with Journal of State and Church, East European Politics, Security and Democracy, Demokratizatsiya, and Journal of Contemporary European Studies.
+As a alumna of several scholarship networks, including Academic Swiss Caucasus Net, Erasmus Mundus EUROEAST, Latvian State Research Fellowship, DAAD, EUCACIS, and Open Society Institute, Dr Gamkrelidze focuses her research on identity politics, EU external affairs, EU integration, and discourse theory.
+Her scholarly contributions have been published in journals such as Journal of State and Church, East European Politics, Security and Democracy, Demokratizatsiya, and Journal of Contemporary European Studies.